TeYuanLiu/teyuanliu.github.io/content/blog/go.md

     ```
     -   Go creates a byte buffer sync pool, getting a buffer from the pool, writing the string parameters to the buffer, and copy from the buffer to a final string.
     -   New heap allocation per function call is the final string.
 The byte buffer sync pool cost on heap is amortized among function calls.
--   fmt.Sprintf (worst heap allocation)
+-   [String builder](https://github.com/golang/go/blob/master/src/strings/builder.go#L17) with predefined length (good heap allocation)
     ```go
     func concatenateStrings(a, b string) string {
+        var sb strings.Builder
+        sb.Grow(len(a) + len(b))
+        sb.WriteString(a)
+        sb.WriteString(b)
-        return fmt.Sprintf("%s%s", a, b)
+        return sb.String()
     }
     ```
+    -   Go creates a string builder, growing its internal byte slice to the predefined length, writing from the string parameters to it, and uses `unsafe` to return its internal byte slice.
+    -   New heap allocation per function call is the string builder struct which includes its internal byte slice.
+-   Direct concatenation (best heap allocation)
+    ```go
+    func concatenateStrings(a, b string) string {
+        return a + b
+    }
+    ```
-    -   Go creates an `any` slice from the string parameters, getting a printer from the printer sync pool, using its method to parse the format verbs, writing the formatted data into the printer's internal buffer, and copy from the buffer to a final string.
+    -   Go creates a string slice from the string arguments on the stack (which is way cheaper than heap allocation) and calls [runtime.concatstrings](https://github.com/golang/go/blob/master/src/runtime/string.go#L29) to calculate the total length, creating a byte buffer for the final string, and write from the slice to it.
-    -   New heap allocations per function call are the final string and the `any` slice for the string parameters.
-The printer sync pool cost on heap is amortized among function calls.
+    -   New heap allocation per function call is the byte buffer.

 ### Array